 Ponds: There are two wildlife ponds (or lakes) close to each other.
 These are named after Joseph Beck (Beckmere) and John Runtz (Runtzmere).
 You will spot ducks and swans enjoying the water and even terrapins.
 You will also see remains of the New River and Capital Rings waterways in the park.

-To the side of the House in the grounds you’ll find a hatch serving food with seating in the beautiful garden.
+To the side of the House in the grounds, you’ll find a hatch serving food with seating in the beautiful garden.
 They also serve soft ice cream with chocolate flakes which is always delicious.
-You can enjoy your coffee or cold drinks and slice of cake outside with a view of St Mary’s New Church.
+You can enjoy your coffee or cold drinks and a slice of cake outside with a view of St Mary’s New Church.

 Near Clissold Park

 You can reach Clissold Park by travelling to Stoke Newington station and walking along Stoke Newington Church Street.
 You will pass by some lovely independent shops, eateries and pubs.
 Look out for the Gothic spire of St Mary’s New Church which is opposite the park.
 Read my Stoke Newington Guide for more information.

 Alternatively, travel to Arsenal or Finsbury Park and walk from there.
 Go via Mountgrove Road where there are a few cute independent shops and eateries to check out.
 Or you can get off at Manor House and walk down Green Lanes, look out for the big Castle which is a climbing centre.

 Behind the castle you’ll find the West Reservoir, East Reservoir and Woodberry Wetlands which is a Nature Reserve.
 Read my feature about the Woodberry Wetlands for more information.